imbi-heidelberg/MetaNLP/paper/paper.md

 dtm_delete <- delete_stop_words(dtm)
 ```

-In general, words can be easily removed by the method `delete_words`,
+In general, an arbitrary list of words can be easily removed using the method `delete_words`.
-which takes a MetaNLP-object and a list of words as arguments.

 ```
 dtm_delete <- delete_words(dtm_delete, c("aim", "administer"))